vukbatanovic/STS.news.sr/Annotation instructions - English.md

 Or, are they similar but differ according to either large or small details?

 Tips:
-* Be precise in your assignments and try to avoid overusing any one of the category labels (e.g. don’t just label most of the pairs as “mostly equivalent” or “roughly equivalent”).
+* Be precise in your assignments and try to avoid overusing any one of the category labels (e.g. don't just label most of the pairs as "mostly equivalent" or "roughly equivalent").
 * Be careful of subtle differences between the pairs that have an important impact on what is being said or described.
 * Ignore grammatical errors and awkward wordings within the statements as long as they do not obscure what a statement is supposed to convey.